Skip to main content

 Tobago

-The sister island with distinct culinary identity emphasizing seafood, especially the signature curry crab and dumplings.
-Crown Point offers Italian, seafood, Creole, and curry restaurants.
-Store Bay is famous for weekend bake and shark.
-Tobago's provision-based dishes use dasheen, sweet potato, eddoes, cassava, and yam (called "blue food").
-Roadside vendors sell fresh coconut water and fruit.
-Slower pace and smaller population maintain traditional cooking methods and family recipes passed through generations.
+The sister island cooks differently, leaning on seafood and above all its curry crab and dumplings.
+Crown Point has Italian, seafood, Creole, and curry restaurants, while Store Bay draws weekend crowds for bake and shark.
+Tobago's provision dishes use dasheen, sweet potato, eddoes, cassava, and yam, what locals call "blue food."
+Roadside stalls sell coconut water and fruit.
+The slower pace and smaller population have kept older cooking methods and family recipes intact.

 Cultural Significance: